wenhchang/Bioinformatics_scripts/README.md

 # RNAseq Analysis Pipeline

 This repository contains a RNA-seq data analysis pipeline designed for bulk transcriptomic profiling.
 It integrates shell-based preprocessing (on HPC clusters) with R-based downstream analysis to support a wide range of experimental designs and biological questions.
+This repository is designed as templates for RNA-seq analysis and does NOT contain the reference data tables used in each script.
+The reference data table and an example R markdown summary file are available upon reasonable request.

 ### Workflow Overview